veganhacktivists/veganhacktivists/README.md

 ## Grab a card

-Steps for working on a card:
+Steps for working on a card from [our Trello board](https://trello.com/b/7FMaTCuc/veganhacktivistsorg):

 - Grab a card from the `Things to do` column and drag it to the `In Progress` column
 - Create a new branch `feature/my-new-feature` off the `main` branch